programminghistorian/jekyll/en/lessons/digital-exhibition-collectionbuilder.md

 CollectionBuilder offers three [different templates](https://perma.cc/45BK-P3CH) for building a digital exhibit:

 1. CB-SHEETS allows you to update collections directly from a Google Sheet, making it ideal for prototyping, collaboration, and viewing changes in real-time.
-2. CB-GH requires that you upload your metadata spreadsheet to your repository and allows for more customizations, making it suitable for teaching and learning GitHub, Git, and other web workflows
+2. CB-GH requires that you upload your metadata spreadsheet to your GitHub repository and allows for more customizations, making it suitable for teaching and learning GitHub, Git, and other web workflows
 3. CB-CSV allows for the most customization, but you must [download software](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/csv-walkthrough/#2-download-and-install-software-on-your-computer-git-github-desktop-visual-studio-code-ruby-jekyll-imagemagic-and-ghostscript-video-version) to your computer.
 You will need this template if you want to work with advanced digital objects like 360-degree panorama images, compound objects (such as a scrapbook or an archival folder), and multiples (such as a postcard with both the front and back, or text and its transcript).

 You can browse [examples of CollectionBuilder sites](https://collectionbuilder.github.io/cb-examples/) to get a sense of what is possible and the difference between the templates.

 This lesson will use the CB-GH template, which has fewer software dependencies and relies on a collection of digital objects already available online.
-In our example, we used items available in the Internet Archive (a non-profit digital repository providing free public access to digital materials), but you can link to items available elsewhere, including YouTube, Vimeo, or any repository that gives you the digital object’s filename (including the file extension).
+In our example, we used items available in [the Internet Archive](https://archive.org/about/) (a non-profit digital repository providing free public access to digital materials), but you can also use files hosted in other repositories if these repositories provide a direct URL to the digital file which includes the file extension.
+CollectionBuilder also supports videos hosted on YouTube and Vimeo using dedicated metadata fields.

 While other CB tutorials ask you to upload digital files directly to GitHub, this lesson links to digital objects already hosted online.
 You will learn how to work with canonical versions of objects (the authoritative instance of the object in their original repositories) rather than creating and hosting copies.
 This approach to building digital exhibits allows you to: